 The Light House Keeper’s Lunch by Ronda and David Armitage

 About the book: Every day, Mr Grinling visits his lighthouse and polishes his light to make sure it shines brightly.
 And every lunchtime, he tucks into a delicious packed lunch.
 But Mr Grinling isn’t the only one who enjoys the tasty food.
 What will stop the greedy seagulls from stealing the Lighthouse Keeper’s lunch?

 Why teachers love it: This problem-based story really gets kids thinking.
 The text contains some difficult vocabulary, giving KS1 pupils an aspirational challenge to be able read and understand new words such as ‘perched’, ‘devoured’ and ‘baffle’.
 The colourful, humorous images will have the entire class chuckling, making studying the text just that bit more fun.

-Don’t forget, you can get 3 for 2 on any Read & Respond resource, including children’s books, reading resources and classroom packs, simply by using the discount code READ17 at the checkout.
+Don’t forget, you can get 3 for 2 on any Read & Respond resources, including children’s books, reading resources and classroom packs, simply by using the discount code READ342 at the checkout.
 Hurry!
-The offer ends on 26th April 2017.
+The offer ends on 2nd June 2018.